guppyexpress/PiFix/README.md

 get this mod!
 <hr>

-Known bugs *some rotational lighting problems on an 8kx, are being worked out shortly, and reflections on the ground*
+Known bugs *reflections on the ground are wrong*

 # WARNING!
 WILL CAUSE LIGHTING PROBLEMS ON NON PIMAX HEADSETS